 - Remote operation over Internet (Gateway traffic) is undesirable and only permitted during disaster communication, see below.

 Remote Operation via QO-100

 Remote operation of an amateur radio station via QO-100 is only permitted if the station belongs to the operator himself and is operated at his own location.
 He must always have full control over the station and in particular be able to switch it off immediately if, for example, interference occurs.
-Special cases of unmanned and automatically operating stations require both permission from the operator of the space station, in this case represented by AMSAT-DL, and special permission from the regulatory authority responsible in the respective country.
+Special cases of permitted unmanned and automatically operating stations applies only to disaster radio communication over QO-100 in humanitrarian emergency situations and require both permission from the operator of the space station, in this case represented by AMSAT-DL, and special permission from the regulatory authority responsible in the respective country.
 The international and national legal regulations must always be complied with by the operator.
 The above agreement is in accordance with AMSAT-DL, AMSAT-UK, QARS and Es’hailSat.

 Remote operation used by groups (private or club stations, gateway traffic) is not wanted by the satellite operator.

 This map shows the coverage expected using the global beams on the spacecraft.
 For broadcast satellites it is usual to show the coverage down to 5 degrees elevation, but it is expected that well sited locations may provide access beyond that shown.
 The actual limits and power/dish sizes required will not be known until after commissioning.

 Here is another map shopwing the maximum possible visibility area at 0° elevation angle: